shtrausslearning/shtrausslearning.github.io/docs/markdown/mldsai-info/2023-10-13-spark-prophet.md

 only showing top 20 rows
 ```

-Looks like we mostly have 338 historical data points for each region, except for `WestTexNewMexico`

-Let's check how the `Houston` region has been performing
+Looks like we mostly have 338 historical data points for each region, except for `WestTexNewMexico`.
+Let's check how the `Houston` region has been performing.

 ```python
 # select only a subset of data